linkorb/objectstorage/README.md

 Currently the following drivers are supported:

-* S3: Store your objects in Amazon S3
+* **S3**: Store your objects in Amazon S3
+* **GridFs**: Store your objects in MongoDB GridFS
-* File: Store your objects in a local filesystem (for debugging)
+* **File**: Store your objects in a local filesystem (for debugging)

 To create your own driver, simply create a class that implements a very simple `DriverInterface`.
-We intend to add support for GridFS, PDO and more.
+We intend to add support for PDO, Riak CS, Google Cloud Storage and more.

 ### Example usage: